-- 1. Eligible Diesel Vehicles, Engines and Equipment: Projects may include, but are not limited to, diesel emission reduction solutions from the following heavy-duty diesel emission source types:
+1. Eligible Diesel Vehicles, Engines and Equipment: Projects may include, but are not limited to, diesel emission reduction solutions from the following heavy-duty diesel emission source types:

 - a.
-Buses^{a,b};
+Buses^{1,2}:

 - b.
-Medium-duty or heavy-duty trucks^c;
+Medium-duty or heavy-duty trucks3;

 - c.
 Marine Engines;

 - d.
 Locomotives; and

 - e.
 Nonroad engines, equipment or vehicles used in:

 - 1) Construction;

 - 2) Handling of cargo (including at a port or airport);

 - 3) Agriculture;

 - 4) Mining; or

 - 5) Energy production (including stationary generators and pumps).

-- 2. Eligible Diesel Emission Reduction Solutions: Projects must include one or more of the following diesel emission reduction solutions that utilize a certified engine configuration and/or a verified technology.